-The strategy to ensure all beneficiaries or communities can have access to the grievance mechanism is by providing socialization regarding the complaints mechanism at the beginning of the project, on the other hand project management will also provide complaint box facilities installed at the location of each intervention, will ago, (installed at the willness office or facility others) to ensure this mechanism is intervention village (installed at the village office or facility others) to ensure this mechanism is affordable for all beneficiaries of project activities.
+The strategy to ensure all beneficiaries or communities can have access to the grievance mechanism is by providing socialization regarding the complaints mechanism at the beginning of the project, on the other hand project management will also provide complaint box facilities installed at the location of each intervention village (installed at the village office or facility others) to ensure this mechanism is affordable for all beneficiaries of project activities.
 Every month at the end of the week, the complaint box will be checked regularly to ensure that complaints can be received and evaluated regularly.